Totilarson/CorePy/README.md

 CorePytools (CorePy) is a machine learning python package applied to data collected from geological samples of core.
 The primary focus of CorePy is to classify high resolution
 X-ray fluoresence data into chemofacies using unsupervised and supervised clustering tools.
 CorePy establishes a folder structure for input and output data.
 Visualizations are used to validate clustering results.

-Core  box photographs can be cropped and used to visualized chemofacies results.
+Corebox photographs can be cropped and used to visualized chemofacies results.
 Wireline log data can be upsampled and data integrated to chemofacies for upscaling

+New line added

 # Installation
 pip install corepytools